 Licence holders and staff members must undergo training in the responsible sale of alcohol.
 The Responsible Retailing of Alcohol (RRA) qualification is typically required for personal licence holders.

 Licensing is a costly yet essential part of starting a bar business.
 Make sure you factor in these fees when working out your bar startup expenses, and plan well in advance to ensure you obtain everything needed in time for your launch.

 Starting with a bar business plan will help you to map out every step of your business journey, from creative to deadlines to menu design.

-To understand the exact bar licences and permits you need, it’s important to do diligent research beforehand as deadlines always come up more quickly than expected
+To understand the exact bar licences and permits you need, it’s important to do diligent research beforehand as certain regulations can vary between regions, and deadlines always come up more quickly than expected.

 Opening a bar is an exciting venture.
 While applying and securing all the licences you need is a tiresome process, keeping your business on the right side of the law enables you to operate your bar with confidence, and saves you headaches and potential fines down the line.

 Is this article helpful?